 Know Your Genetics

-CHRISTUS Health has the largest clinical genetics team in the San Antonio region.
-All of our genetic specialists are faculty members of Baylor College of Medicine.
-We provide a compassionate approach to families seeking answers about genetic conditions.
+At CHRISTUS Health, we provide a compassionate approach to individuals and families seeking answers about genetic conditions.
 Our team is committed to improving the quality of life for patients and their families with genetic conditions.
 Our team is ready to help you and your health care team better understand your genetic health.

 Find a Location Near YouSearch Now